-Investors interested in Utility - Electric Power stocks are likely familiar with DTE Energy (DTE) and American Electric Power (AEP).
-But which of these two stocks offers value investors a better bang for their buck right now?
-We'll need to take a closer look.
+Investors interested in stocks from the Utility - Electric Power sector have probably already heard of DTE Energy (DTE) and American Electric Power (AEP).
+But which of these two stocks is more attractive to value investors?
+We'll need to take a closer look to find out.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report